You can make yourself a cup of coffee in a matter of seconds.

-- Meditate like an expert in 15 days
+- Meditate like an expert in 15 days.

-- Get anything you want in 30 minutes
+- Get anything you want in 30 minutes.

-- Get the house of your dreams, or a fancy car, quickly and with no effort
+- Get the house of your dreams, or a fancy car, quickly and with no effort.

-- Influence people in 5 minutes
+- Learn to influence people in just 5 minutes.

-- Write a book in a few days
+- Write a book in a few days.

 Look at people, who are rich.
 Did they get their wealth instantly?
 No, they worked hard, had strong ambition and motivation, and they believed in what they were doing.